• Skip to primary navigation

 • Return to the main menu in recovery mode and choose the “Install” option.
 Select Magisk.Zip from the file browser.

-Note: Magisk.Zip has to be installed on your device’s internal memory so you can see it when you choose the “install” option in recovery mode.
+Note: Magisk.Zip must be installed on your device’s internal memory so that you can see it when you choose the “install” option in recovery mode.

 • After installing Magisk.Zip, reboot the Android device.